szz-dvl/JSLoader/README.txt

   - Cascade removes ====> Array.remove [ destructive - index lost - ] collide when multiple items for same parent are quickly removed. (¿ __Script_Bucket ===> to Sets ?);
   - Virt Resources ==> what is done.
 (Virt FS, Content API[v1] ==> load resource directory);
   - Group creation:
-  	* bugs in PA: scripts not shown after first close (Probably from Array.reduce)
+  	* bugs in PA: scripts not shown after first close (Probably from Array.reduce solved BUG)

   - Added support for pages that load contents via XHR requests: To be tested ===> when pages updates tab info several times after changing its URL
   		  		  	  			 	  		   	   	   			 (faster solution implemented: the first change will run the associated scripts, enough for any page?